,

 Is NotchUp better than Bree?

 It depends on your situation.
-If you have standard employment income, can wait one to three days, and only need up to $750 — Bree’s free standard tier costs nothing, which is hard to beat.
-If you need more money, need it tonight, or have non-employment income (EI, CPP, ODSP, freelance), NotchUp covers ground Bree doesn’t.
-The $5 flat fee is also cheaper than Bree’s express option for anyone who needs speed.
+If you can wait up to three days and only need up to $750, Bree’s free standard tier costs nothing, which is hard to beat.
+If you need more money, or you need it tonight without paying an express fee each time, NotchUp advances up to $1,500 in about 15 minutes for a flat $5.
+The $5 flat fee is the relevant comparison against Bree’s express option for anyone who needs speed regularly.

 Can I use Bree if I’m on EI or ODSP?